 To ensure you’re buying the highest quality Himalayan Pink Salt, it must come from Pakistan because that’s the only place it’s mined.

 Moreover, it would help if you bought it as coarse-grained crystal salt to ensure that it has not been processed and contaminated by additives.

 Pink Himalayan Salt Benefits FAQ

 Is Himalayan pink salt good for you?

-Since it is least refined and overs do the widest variety of minerals, Himalayan Pink Salt might be good for you.
+Since it is the least refined and has the widest variety of minerals, Himalayan Pink Salt might be good for you.

 Why is Himalayan salt bad for you?

 Himalayan Salt is a way saver choice than ordinary table salt since it’s minimally refined and doesn’t contain potentially toxic caking agents.

 Is Himalayan pink salt good for weight loss?